Springs, South Africa: Jewish community

-Up until the late 1990s Springs had a vibrant Jewish community.
+Up until the late 1990s, Springs had a vibrant Jewish community.
 There were two synagogues, with a total of 300 families.
 By 2015, most of the community had left for Johannesburg, Cape Town, or further afield like Israel, Australia, the US and the UK.
 The community's last rabbi was the Manchester-born Rabbi Yossi Liberow.
 The synagogue building, Springs Shul, still stands, but by 2015 operated as an Acts Church.

-The town's first synagogue, Springs Gates of Hope Synagogue, was consecrated on 3 May 1908.
-The building was extended in 1933 but by 1949 it became apparent that a new building was needed to accommodate the growing membership.
-The original synagogue was demolished and the new synagogue, known as the Springs Shul opened in September 1951.
+The town's first synagogue, Springs Gates of Hope Synagogue, was consecrated on 3 May 1908 and extended in 1933.
+Due to the growing membership, the original synagogue was demolished and the new synagogue, known as the Springs Shul, opened in September 1951.

-In the 1940s, a Reform synagogue, Temple Emeth (later Temple Emet) was designed by the architect, Harold Le Roith.
+In the 1940s, a Reform synagogue, Temple Emeth, (later Temple Emet) was designed by the architect, Harold Le Roith.
 The synagogue closed in the 1990s.

 The Nobel Prize-winning Jewish writer, Nadine Gordimer was raised in Springs.
 Her father was a member of a local synagogue and attended Yom Kippur services.

-There is also a Jewish cemetery in Springs, with over 600 graves.
-The graves and cemetery are well-maintained and a surrounding wall has been built.

 Economy

-Springs as a city is an economic hub in Ekurhuleni with a diverse economy, ranging from manufacturing, commerce, service, hospitality, mining and service providing companies.
+Springs is an economic hub in Ekurhuleni, with industries including manufacturing, commerce, service, hospitality, mining and service providing companies.

 Mining

-Historically, Springs was known as a mining centre for two major types of minerals (gold and coal).
-Springs is still one of the gold mining centers in South Africa, which includes Gold One, Modder East Operation, the Geduld Mine and East Geduld Mine and also the Daggafontein and East Daggafontein mines.
-Besides gold, new coal mines towards the east of the city are being developed.
+Historically, Springs was known as a mining centre for gold and coal.
+Springs is still one of the gold mining centers in South Africa, which includes Gold One, Modder East Operation, the Geduld Mine, East Geduld Mine and the Daggafontein and East Daggafontein mines.
+New coal mines towards the east of the city are being developed.